hiptest/hiptest-publisher/docs/CONTRIBUTING.md

 ```

-Now edit each template file to generate proper Scala code ([a quick guide for handlebars and Zest publisher](https://github.com/Smartesting/zest-publisher/blob/master/docs/handlebars.md>)) until all tests are working.
+Now edit each template file to generate proper Scala code ([a quick guide for handlebars and Hiptest publisher](https://github.com/hiptest/hiptest-publisher/blob/master/docs/handlebars.md>)) until all tests are working.

 Note: templates to describe variables and literals are located in ``templates/common``.
 If you need to override them, simply copy them to ``templates/scala``.